rockysnow7/mlb-transformer/FORMAT.md

 the first line of a JSONL file is a JSON object containing the context of the game. all subsequent lines are JSON objects representing plays.

-a play line is either an introduction line or an information line.
+a play line is either an introduction line, an information line, or a movement line.

 an introduction line contains the following fields:

 - `inning`: an inning object.
 - `type`: the play type, a string.

-information lines are described further below.
+information lines and movement lines are described further below.

-an introduction line must be immediately followed by an information line, except in the case of a Game Advisory, as this does not require any additional information.
+Game Advisories do not require an information line or a movement line.

+Ejections do not require an information line, but do require a movement line.

+All other play types require an information line and a movement line.

-## context
+## context line

 the context object contains the following fields: